Tree Removal Cost

 Your property's location can often cause you to pay more or less for the cost of labour.

-Those based in London can expect to pay around £30-£80 more per day for the costs of labour than those based in other parts of the UK.
+For instance, those based in London can expect to pay around £30-£80 more per day for a tree surgeon's time than those located in other parts of the UK.

 What's Involved in Felling a Tree?